junbolian/mlds-divvy-forecast/README.md

 # Chicago Divvy Live Data Engineering Pipeline

-This repository implements a live data pipeline for Chicago’s Divvy bike system using the public Citybik.es v2 API and PostgreSQL.
-The project covers:
+This repository implements a live data pipeline for the **Chicago Divvy bike-sharing system**, using the public **CityBikes v2 API** and a Postgres warehouse.
+It demonstrates an end-to-end modern data engineering workflow:

 - Pulling live station data from the API.
 - Cleaning and transforming the data into a simple star schema.